mununki/nextjs_blog/posts/2019-01-11-Deploy-Next.js-app-to-AWS-Lambda.md

-# Next.js with AWS Lambda
+# How to deploy the Next.js to AWS Lambda

+by moondaddi on 2018-12-24

+---
 This is a tiny example to show how to deploy the Next.js app on AWS Lambda using [Apex Up](https://up.docs.apex.sh/#introduction).

 ## Next.js app with custom server